unoplatform/uno/src/Uno.UI.Runtime.Skia.MacOS/README.md

-# Gtk-less Uno for macOS
+# Skia Host for macOS

 ## Requirements

-* Minimum: macOS 10.14
+* Minimum OS version: same as the [dotnet version used](https://learn.microsoft.com/en-us/dotnet/core/install/macos)

 ## Pros

-* Less dependencies
+* Faster startup: Less dependencies
   * Removing GTK3+ (native, requires separate installation)
-  * Removing GtkSharp (no release supports arm64 correctly)
   * Removing Silk.NET on macOS (not needed for Metal)

-* Reduced number of managed<->native transitions
+* Faster execution: Reduced number of managed<->native transitions

-* No dependency on Xamarin/Microsoft macOS SDK and toolchain
+* Faster builds: No dependency on the Xamarin/Microsoft macOS SDK and toolchain

-* Use Metal (not OpenGL, which was disabled for Gtk/Skia/macOS)
+* Faster rendering: Use Metal (not OpenGL, which was disabled for Gtk/Skia/macOS) by default.
+Software rendering is used as a fallback.

-## Cons

-* Some older Mac (before 2012) might not support Metal.
-Metal is required for macOS 10.14 (Mojave) and more recent versions.
-  * add a software fallback ?